Lessons Learned this Season & Closure

 As I said earlier, we wanted to have the Jungle Slider listed for sale on Amazon by the end of 2018.
 That didn’t happen.
 And because the launch was delayed, we missed Q4 and its holiday sales bonanza.

-In addition to that, we were further detained by Chinese New Year, and a government shutdown.
+In addition to that, we were further detained by the Chinese New Year and a government shutdown.
 But, what was key was stopping ourselves from becoming discouraged when the unexpected happened.

 Often, when you’re just getting started, building a business is just as much a mental game as it is a game of strategy and tactics.
 So we need to stay focused on our goals when we run into all of those little things we didn’t expect.

 Expect the unexpected.
 Don’t get discouraged.
 Keep powering through all these little speed bumps we’re bound to hit along the way!

 4) Act quickly; don’t procrastinate

 You need to act quickly.
 You can’t procrastinate.
 There is no time for that, given the fact that there are several moving parts in the Amazon FBA business model.
 You’re dealing with:

 - Your supplier;